-As a part of ‘Vision 2021’ the government is working to provide power to every corner of the country.
+As a part of ‘Vision 2021’ the government is working to provide power to remote shoals and islands.
 The country’s power sector has recently achieved a milestone by providing electricity to Sandwip through submarine cable.
 Where the grid power is not reachable, the electricity is being provided through the solar mini grid.
 The Power Division hopes every person of the country will be covered under the power facilities within the next couple of years.

 The efforts of the government to improve country’s power sector set an example for our future leaders.
-Recognizing power and energy as the most essential sectors for sustainable development of the country, the government has attached highest importance to regional cooperation in power sector constructing power plants and grid lines in collaboration with the neighbouring countries as well as BIMSTEC nations.
-However, in order to make the country self-reliant in power generation, it will be important to keep the pace of development in power sector alive.
+In order to make the country self-reliant in power generation, it will be important to keep the pace of development in power sector alive.